spanoselias/TestingSQLCompliance/README.md

 </a>

-The aim of this project is to build a complete random SQL generator engine  that can test the current DBMSs ( PostgreSQL, MySQL, IBM DB2, MS Server sql, Oracle databse) by generating thousands of  random queries and evaluate each query all on DBMSs in order to identify in the DBMSs are follow the SQL standard in the same manner.
-The main component of the tool will be the random generator query engine which will be used to generate thousands of random queries.
+The aim of this project is to build a complete framework that can be used to compare and test current DBMSs ( PostgreSQL, MySQL, IBM DB2, MS Server sql, Oracle's DB).
+The core component of the framework will be the random SQL generator engine  that can test all the aforementioned DBMSs by generating thousands of  random queries and evaluate each query all on DBMSs in order to identify in the DBMSs are follow the SQL standard in the same manner.
 Our project will be implemented using Java Programming Language.
 This tool will be useful for not only checking existing DBMSs but most importantly, to check any DBMSs.